 For most of my life I have never particularly cared for the West or where I was from.
 As soon as my life provided me the opportunity to do so, I left California, deciding to pursue higher education in the unique cultural hub of New Orleans.
 At school I studied art, history, and literature, concentrating almost entirely on European material for four years.
-Where Europe and the East Coast seemed culturally vibrant and historically rich, the West seemed dry — its history littered sparsely over the landscape, always visible, but uninteresting to me.
-Yet, upon returning to my hometown of Sacramento, I have been thinking a lot about California and a lot about the West — a lot about how facts, stories, and ideas shape the landscape.
+Where Europe and even the East Coast of America seemed culturally vibrant and historically rich, the West seemed dry — its history littered sparsely over the landscape, always visible, but uninteresting to me.
+Yet, upon returning to my hometown of Sacramento, I have been thinking a lot about California and a lot about the West — a lot about the facts, stories, and ideas that shape the landscape.

 The West is made up of multiple parts, physically and conceptually.
 This is something I have always known, but had never taken the time to reflect upon.
 There are the many different frontiers that make up The Frontier and there are certain specific ideas and themes that shape our perception of The West.

 Canadian Born American